freeseek/mocha/wdl/README.md

 You can run the pipeline all the way to the initial conversion to unphased VCF without phasing by setting the flag **do_not_phase** or all the way to phased VCF without running MoChA by setting the flag **do_not_mocha**.
 You can then input these VCFs back into the pipeline using, respectively, modes **vcf** or **pvcf**, although you will need to provide information about **computed_gender** and **call_rate** that are generated during the conversion to VCF

 The pipeline will perform a minimal amount of quality control.
 It is up to the user to correctly handle failed samples and duplicates.
 Furthermore, when including the conversion to VCF step, the pipeline will output three files, **sample_id_file**, **computed_gender_file**, and **call_rate_file**.
 We highly recommend to check for call rate failure rate and for discrepancies between reported gender and computed gender that might be indicative of sample swaps

+Currently no arrays other than the Affymetrix Genome-Wide Human SNP Array 6.0 are supported in **cel** mode.
+Newer Axiom arrays used in biobanks have less uniform ways to run the genotype clustering algorithms that are difficult to package into a pipeline.
+In these scenarios we recommend to perform the conversion from CEL files to table output separately and then use the pipeline in **txt** mode

 Input Files
 ===========